ranand12/blog/_posts/2020-04-18-blog-warofart.md

 [Book link](https://www.amazon.com/dp/0446691437)

-There’s a secret that real writers know that wannabe writers

 There’s a secret that real writers know that wannabe writers don’t, and the secret is this: It’s not the writing part that’s hard.
 What’s hard is sitting down to write.
 What keeps us from sitting down is Resistance.